azat-co/practicalnode/chapter15/chapter15.md

 # Node Containers in AWS with EC2 ECS

-For the next topics, we will learn how to deploy Node microservices into cloud. ☁️
+For the next topics, we will learn how to deploy Node microservices into cloud. ☁️ When you are done, write me a post card and send it with a pigeon.

-Deploy two containers (API and DB) which connect using ECR and EC2 ECS is achieved with the following steps:
+The goal is to deploy two containers (API and DB) which connect using ECR and EC2 ECS is achieved with the following steps:

 1. Create registry (ECR)
 1. Upload the app image to ECR